 Perfect, Uncluttered Chicken Stock

-Strain out chicken parts, onion and garlic.
-The stock is now ready to use, or, you might prefer to do as we do, and put it in the fridge to chill until any fat solidifies on the top.
+Both methods: Pour the stock through a fine-mesh strainer to remove chicken parts, onion and garlic.
+The stock is now ready to use, or, you might prefer to do as we do, and put it in the fridge to chill until any fat solidifies on the top, making it easier to remove.
 (Though, there is really very little here, and some might prefer to leave it.)
-Once defatted, you can now use it or freeze it until needed.
-(More usage and freezing details below.)

 What if you don’t have a slow-cooker?
 One can spend a horrific amount of time (trust me) trying to figure out what the correct temperature of a slow-cooker is, only to realize that while many hover around 175 degrees F, even more have no temperature control, and simply deliver a constant heat to ingredients eventually bringing them to a very low simmer.
 There’s no reason to get hung up on this.
 To make the equivalent stock on your stove, aim for slow and low — a very, very low simmer that you keep going as long as you have patience for, but ideally 4 to 5 hours.
 You may need to replace some water as it cooks as pots tend to evaporate more water than slow-cookers.